 You love polymer clay, are realizing that you’re a bit addicted, and you are pretty sure you want to have a nice pasta machine for a long time to come.
 But now, you’re short on funds and can’t afford a lot of expense.
 You do all sorts of polymer claying and you need to be able to make thin sheets and smooth blends because you do (or want to) make canes.
 Versatility and options are your biggest needs at this point.

 Recommendation: If you buy the Atlas Wellness 180, you can enjoy it as a great claying machine now.
 Remove the fenders so you can clean it more easily.
 When you’re ready, you can send it away to be modified by Mona Kissel.
 And you can always add a motor at a later point.
 This way you have lots of options and no large cost up front.

 Yeah, yeah, go ahead and say it.
 You’re a polymer clay addict who wants good quality tools with as much versatility as possible.
 You want to be able to do hands-free work and control loooong skinner blends.
 You often work with translucent and/or white and can’t afford to have dirty blades messing up your work.
 But you just can’t justify the huge cost of the professional machines.

 Recommendation: Head over to Mona Kissel’s website and buy a modified Atlas Wellness 180 with a motor.
-I think you’d also be happy with the LC Machine Elephant using your cordless drill for a motor.
-It’s not a hands-free arrangement, however, unless you use a clamp to control your drill’s trigger.

 You mix and condition a lot of clay into wide sheets.
 You might be doing production work and you need a machine that can handle anything you throw at it.
 Since you often use Kato, you’re tired of your old Atlas bogging down from the strain.